glanzkaiser/glanzshamzs/LasthrimProjection/LAPACK/Readme.md

-LAPACK (Linear Algebra PACKage) is a BSD-licenced FORTRAN 77 library that provides routines for solving the most commonly occurring problems in numerical linear algebra, such as:
+LAPACK(Linear Algebra PACKage) is a library of Fortran subroutines for solving the most commonly occurring problems in numerical linear algebra.LAPACK is a BSD-licenced FORTRAN 77 library that provides routines for solving the most commonly occurring problems in numerical linear algebra, such as:
 1. linear equations
 2. least squares solutions of linear systems of equations
 3. eigenvalue problems